 No Par Value stocks have "No Par Value" written on the stock certificates.

-If the market price is higher than the par value, the difference is called a "premium", if it is lower, the difference is called a "discout".
+If the market price is higher than the Par Value, the difference is called a "premium", if it is lower, the difference is called a "discount".